 Increased control and flexibility

-We’ve carefully designed the new module to give you increased flexibility when defining locations.
+We’ve carefully designed the module to give you increased flexibility when defining locations.
 By combining this functionality with our versatile personalization features, you can use location-based marketing to meet your specific business needs.

 If you’re already using Fresh Relevance, get in touch with your Account Manager to find out more.
 If not, find out how the platform could work for you: